alexpdp7/wakat/coding/documenting_code.rst

 .. doctest::

     >>> def pivot(l):
-    ...     # Our pivot is initially the first element of the list ...     p = 0
-    ...     # For each element in the rest of the list, if it should be ...     # before the pivot, we swap it with the pivot and move the pivot ...    # right
+    ...     # We choose the first element in the list as the pivot ...
+    ...     # We use p to track where the pivot will end up; that is ...     # initially its original place
+    ...     p = 0
     ...     for i in range(1, len(l)):
+    ...         # if the element should go before the pivot...
     ...         if l[i] <= l[0]:
+    ...             # we put it before the place where the pivot ...             # will be and move the final pivot position to ...             # the right
     ...             p = p + 1
     ...             l[i], l[p] = l[p], l[i]
     ...     # Finally, we put the pivot in its final place